*For appointments, please email Lisa Theobald: LATheobald@lbl.gov | Phone: 510.495.2922

-Jonathan's research interests are in the evaluation of system architectures and algorithms for high performance computing, and in computational chemistry and physics simulations.
+Dr. Carter's research interests are in the evaluation of system architectures and algorithms for high-performance computing, and in computational chemistry and physics simulations.
 Recently he has been engaged in a project to look at computer architectures beyond the end of Moore's Law and has focused on techniques to perform simulations for computational chemistry using newly developed quantum computing test-beds.
 He brings a unique perspective to his work, formed from using computing resources as a domain scientist, from performing performance analyses of computer architectures, and from his experience in moving large-scale computational systems from idea to reality.

-Jonathan joined Computing Sciences as part of the National Energy Research Scientific Computing (NERSC) Division at the end of 1996, working with a broad range of scientists to optimize applications, transition projects from shared-memory vector systems to massively parallel systems, and providing in-depth consulting for materials scientists and chemists using NERSC.
+Carter joined Computing Sciences as part of the National Energy Research Scientific Computing (NERSC) Division at the end of 1996, working with a broad range of scientists to optimize applications, transition projects from shared-memory vector systems to massively parallel systems, and providing in-depth consulting for materials scientists and chemists using NERSC.
 He became group leader of the consulting group at the end of 2005.
-During his time at NERSC, Jonathan lead or played a lead role in teams that procured and deployed three of the fastest computing systems in the world.
+During his time at NERSC, he led or played a lead role in teams that procured and deployed three of the fastest computing systems in the world.

-Before coming to Berkeley Lab, he worked at the IBM Almaden Research Center with the Center for Computational Chemistry with a focus on developing fast, accurate and usable electronic structure models and software, and generally on chemical problems relevant to IBM's business.
+Before coming to Berkeley Lab, Carter worked at the IBM Almaden Research Center with the Center for Computational Chemistry with a focus on developing fast, accurate and usable electronic structure models and software, and generally on chemical problems relevant to IBM's business.
 During his postdoctoral work at the University of British Columbia, Canada, he participated in some of the first work to use Density Functional Theory to calculate electromagnetic properties of small molecules.
-Jonathan holds a Ph.D. and B.S. in Chemistry from the University of Sheffield, UK.
+He holds a Ph.D. and B.S. in chemistry from the University of Sheffield, UK.